-The pharmacy residency in hematology/oncology builds on experiences in the PGY1 year and is designed to provide a well-rounded experience leading to the development of expert knowledge, skills, and clinical leadership in the practice of hematology/oncology pharmacy.
+The pharmacy residency in oncology builds on experiences in the PGY1 year and is designed to provide a well-rounded experience leading to the development of expert knowledge, skills, and clinical leadership in the practice of oncology pharmacy.
 This 12-month program offers training opportunities through a variety of clinical rotations and interactions with multidisciplinary healthcare teams.
 We offer a flexible program that focuses on the goals of the resident and is intended to provide clinical, research, and teaching experience.
 Graduates of the program should be prepared to pursue employment as a hematology/oncology pharmacotherapy clinical specialist in the acute care setting, as well as demonstrate competency in written and oral communication, and oncology research.

-This residency participates in the American Society of Health-System Pharmacists Residency Matching Program and is in the process of applying for ASHP accreditation.
+This residency participates in the American Society of Health-System Pharmacists Residency Matching Program and is fully accredited by ASHP.

 Department of Pharmacy